fxamacker/cbor/README.md

 Go structs are faster than maps with string keys:

-* decoding into struct is >27% faster than decoding into map.
+* decoding into struct is >28% faster than decoding into map.
-* encoding struct is >36% faster than encoding map.
+* encoding struct is >35% faster than encoding map.

 Go structs with `keyasint` struct tag are faster than maps with integer keys:

-* decoding into struct is >23% faster than decoding into map.
+* decoding into struct is >28% faster than decoding into map.
-* encoding struct is >35% faster than encoding map.
+* encoding struct is >33% faster than encoding map.

 Go structs with `toarray` struct tag are faster than slice:

-* decoding into struct is >14% faster than decoding into slice.
+* decoding into struct is >15% faster than decoding into slice.
-* encoding struct is >12% faster than encoding slice.
+* encoding struct is >13% faster than encoding slice.

 Doing your own benchmarks is highly recommended.
 Use your most common message sizes and data types.